Monday, 21 April 2025

 It is the suddenness of it all - death...

-Four weeks ago, we attended the memorial service of one elder in the family who passed on.
-Sitting in church, reminded me of how much I enjoy the sacred quietness that is so characteristic of traditionally designed churches, cathedrals, and synagogues.
+Four weeks ago, we attended the memorial service of one elder in the family who passed.
+Sitting in church reminded me of how much I enjoy the sacred quietness that is so characteristic of traditionally designed churches, cathedrals, and synagogues.
 And then – if the latter is host to a traditional pipe organ – I love it even more.

-A couple of rows in front of me, a late thirty-ish / early forty-year-old male was scrolling his social media pages on his mobile.
+A couple of rows in front of me, a late-thirties / early forty-year-old male was scrolling his social media pages on his mobile.
 Truly disrespectful, I thought…

 In fact, it also reminded me of what I dislike about these spaces - people and their general disrespect – the whispering before, after, and during the service.
 Really… get with the programme!